alexgutscher26/UnifiedHQ-Team-Activity-Dashboard/docs/RETRY_MECHANISMS.md

 - Error context is preserved through retry chain
 - Performance metrics are tracked

-### PostHog Integration
-- Retry events can be tracked in PostHog
-- Error rates and retry success rates are monitored
-- Performance impact is measured

 ## Best Practices

 ### 1. Choose Appropriate Presets